heywoodlh/bash-bunny-examples/WindowsReverseShell/README.md

-# Windows Persistent Reverse Shell for Bash Bunny
+# Windows Reverse Shell for Bash Bunny using Golang

-* Author: 0dyss3us (KeenanV) ** modified by heywoodlh
+* Author: heywoodlh
-* Version: 1.4
+* Version: 1.5

 ## Description

-Opens a reverse shell through Netcat on victim's Windows machine and connects it back to host attacker.
+Opens a reverse shell using a compiled binary on staging machine and connects Windows victim machine back to remote attacking machine.
 * Targets 64 bit Windows 10
 * Deploys in roughly 15-20 seconds
 * If desired, the reverse shell can be persistent